Nasal Valve Collapse

 What Is Nasal Valve Collapse?

 Typical signs of nasal valve stenosis include nasal congestion and pronounced difficulty in breathing inward from the nose.
 Patients with nasal valve collapse may have a difficult time breathing during physical activities, as though they have a clothespin on their nostrils.
 Keep in mind, some NVC is expected during strenuous activities, but significant obstruction shouldn’t occur.
-These symptoms certainly make physical activities more difficult while for others, it may prevent them from participating all together!
+These symptoms can make physical activities more difficult while for others, it may prevent them from participating altogether.

-An accurate diagnosis is key to providing effective treatment plan for NVC.
+An accurate diagnosis is the key to providing an effective treatment plan for NVC.
 At St. Louis Sinus Center, Dr. Gould and staff take these steps to diagnose nasal valve collapse:

-- A careful review of a patient’s medical history and symptoms
+- Carefully review the patient’s medical history and symptoms

-- A nasal endoscopy – to rule out other conditions which could be associated with the same symptoms
+- Perform a nasal endoscopy which will rule out other conditions that have the same symptoms

-- Conduct a Cottle Maneuver – a test in which the cheek is gently pulled laterally with one or two fingers to open the valve.
-This test is used to determine if the most significant site of nasal obstruction is the valve or farther inside the nasal cavity.
+- Conduct a Cottle Maneuver test in where the cheek is gently pulled laterally with one or two fingers to open the valve.
+This test determines if the most significant site of nasal obstruction is the valve or farther inside the nasal cavity